JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 ```

 As you can see, the storage classes are still the same as before the upgrade.
-This means that in order to use ZRS disks, you need to create new storage classes with ZRS support and update your applications to use them.
+This means that to use ZRS disks, you need to create new storage classes with ZRS support and update your applications to use them.

 As always, the code for this post is available in my GitHub repository: